Titles and Roles

 - Discovery and Developmental Therapeutics

 Simon B. Blakey, PhD is an Associate Professor in the Department of Chemistry at Emory University.
-He came to Emory University in 2005 after completing his postdoctoral training at California Insitute of Technology.
-He is a member of the Discovery and Developmental Therapeutics research program at Winship.
+He came to Emory University in 2005 after completing his postdoctoral training at California Institute of Technology.
+He is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University.

 Dr. Blakey received his PhD in Chemistry from University of Cambridge (UK) in 2002.
 He completed his postdoctoral fellowship at the California Institute of Technology in 2005.